delingren/walle/remote_transmitter.md

 * `Ax` with `Bx`, for `x` in `{U,D,L,R}`
 * `Lx` with `Rx`, for `x` in `{1,2}`

 All told, we need to use 17 GPIO pins, 4 of which need to be able to read analog signals.
+Note that `A6` and `A7` are analog input only.
+So I'll use them for a joystick.
+Pin `13` is the built-in LED.
+I could remove the LED and reclaim the pin.
+But I might find a use for it later.
+So I'm saving pin `13`.

 Outgoing wires:
 * PCB1: